 BIOL 532 - Advanced Developmental Biology (4)

 The molecular regulation of development, differentiation, control of the cell cycle, and regeneration are examined, with emphasis on recent research.
 Lecture and laboratory.
 6 contact hours.
-Prerequisite: Graduate status, BIOL 221, BIOL 300, BIOL 320, or equivalents.
+Prerequisite: Graduate status, BIOL 314, , BIOL 320, BIOL 330, or equivalents.

 Offered: As needed.